Skip to main content

-3 Critical Coverages to Protect Your Seasonal Camp from Unforeseen Risks
+3 Critical Coverages to Help Secure Your Seasonal Camp from Unforeseen Risks

-Why Camps Need More Insurance Protection Than Regular Homes
+Understanding Why Camps Need More Insurance Coverage Than Regular Homes

 Camps are more vulnerable to disasters than regular homes.
 Why?
 Because they’re often left unattended for long periods of time.
 A small problem can quickly escalate into a major crisis without anyone noticing or intervening.

 That’s why you need to have adequate insurance coverage for your camp.
 You don’t want to risk losing your precious investment or facing a costly lawsuit.
-There are many types of coverages that can protect your camp, but these three are the most essential ones.
-Don’t ignore these recommended coverages.
+There are many types of coverages that can help address your camp's risks, but these three are among the most important ones.
+Consider these recommended coverages.

 Critical Camp Coverage 1: Replacement Cost Value